 Licks on intact skin

 |None, if reliable

-case History is available
+case history is available

-vaccine immediately (b).
 Stop treatment if animal remains

 healthy throughout an observation period of 10 days